r3code/delphi7-batch-build-scripts/ReadMe.md

 2. Install [madExcept](http://madshi.net/madCollection.exe) exception handler.
 It's requred to patch the compiled exe after build to allow madExcept debug the application during execution.

-You can remove the patching by deleting `:madExceptPatchBinary` block and madExcept paths from `INCLUDE_DIRS` in `BuildMyApp.bat` .
+*Note:* You can remove madExcept patching by deleting `:madExceptPatchBinary` block and madExcept paths from `INCLUDE_DIRS` in `BuildMyApp.bat` .

 ##Usage